In this Article

 Advanced routing settings

 For more information on all of these options, refer to our detailed Order Routing guide.
-The following options are widely used, and are worth considering as part of your setup:
+The following options are widely used, and are worth considering as part of your setup.
+These is located in the Routing Rules tab of the Order Routing Engine page:

 - Optimize for location priority: This option only applies if you have Allow split orders enabled.
-If you then turn on Optimize for location priority, Pipe17 will split an order, even if it could be fulfilled without splitting by a location further down in the list.
+If Optimize for location priority is enabled, Pipe17 will split an order, even if it could be fulfilled without splitting by a location further down in the list.
 The behavior now becomes: fulfill everything possible at the first location, then proceed to the next location.

-You can change the routing behavior in your Pipe17 account by enabling specific settings in the Order Routing Settings tab.
+You can change the routing behavior in your Pipe17 account by enabling specific settings in the Settings tab.
 Common options to consider include:

-- Cancel order if no inventory is found: Commonly referred to as “fill or kill”, enabling this option will set the order to canceled status if any of the order items are out of stock.
+- Cancel order if no inventory is found for all items: Commonly referred to as “fill or kill”, enabling this option will set the order to canceled status if any of the order items are out of stock.
 In other words, the order will only be routed if all items can be fulfilled.
-This option is located in the Settings tab of the Order Routing Engine page.

 If you’ve followed this guide from the beginning, you have now: